ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- 🐛 **Fixed**: Fixes how UUIDs are printed in ShadowTraffic Studio.- 🐛 **Fixed**: Fixes timeline stretching beyond viewport in ShadowTraffic Studio.
+- 🐛 **Fixed**: Fixes how UUIDs are printed in ShadowTraffic Studio.
+- 🐛 **Fixed**: Fixes timeline stretching beyond viewport in ShadowTraffic Studio.

 ---